charmcity-code/css-additional-practice/README.md

     6. Center the game container

-    7. Create a grid of 9 boxes 3 across(you can use spans for this)
+    7. Create a grid of 9 boxes 3 across (you can use spans for this)

-    8. Create black boarders on each box
+    8. Create black borders on each box

-    9. Round the corners on all boxes(review border-radius documentation)
+    9. Round the corners on all boxes (review border-radius documentation)

     10. Add an X or O to each box to simulate a game of tic tac toe.

-    11. Change the boarders of the winning three boxes to red
+    11. Change the borders of the winning three boxes to red

     12. Add a text field below the game to indicate the winner of the simulated game.